 At the centre of health and wellbeing is good sleep.
 We need sleep to rejuvenate our bodies, to boost our immune system, and to consolidate short-term memories into long-term ones.
-We need it for the release of human growth hormone and for the brain to clear our harmful toxins.
-Without sleep our mood, energy and mental alertness are compromised and we cannot function at full speed.
+We need it for the release of human growth hormone and for the brain to clear out harmful toxins.
+Without sleep our mood, energy and mental alertness are compromised, which means and we typically can’t function at full speed.

 But just how much sleep do we need – and how much sleep is too much?

 While everyone’s individual sleep needs vary, the majority of adults 18 years and over need between 7 and 9 hours of sleep a night.